The adult autism assessment team was previously known as the adult Asperger's syndrome assessment service.

 The definition of autism has changed quite a lot over time.
 It was once considered a very narrowly defined disorder but is now understood to be a highly diverse condition.
 Autism is a life-long neurodevelopmental condition which occurs following variations in early brain development.

 Autism can bring both challenges and strengths to the individual, and will impact on the way in which individuals think, experience and interact with the world around them.

 Although everyone is different, autistic people typically share characteristics in the following areas.

 Some autistic people might be unable to speak or have limited speech.
 Whilst others might have very good language skills but still find certain aspects of social interaction challenging.

 Autistic individuals might show differences in their own use of, and their understanding of others’ non-verbal communications, such as eye contact, tone of voice, rate and rhythm of speech, posture or gesture.

 Autistic individuals might find it difficult to intuitively read, interpret and predict the thoughts, feelings and intentions of other people.
 They also might need longer to process information or to answer questions.

-Autistic people might show differences in how they use language & engage in conversation.
-For example, they are often very honest, direct and literal.
-They may enjoy more meaningful and factual based conversations rather than superficial ‘small talk’.
-Autistic individuals can find it more difficult to pick up on implied meanings, hidden agendas or ‘social rules’ and tend to prefer others to be more explicit, open and to the point with their communication.
+Autistic people might show differences in how they use language and engage in conversation.
+Such as they are often very honest, direct and literal.
+They may enjoy more meaningful and factual based conversations rather than superficial small talk.
+Autistic individuals can find it more difficult to pick up on implied meanings, hidden agendas or social rules and tend to prefer others to be more explicit, open and to the point with their communication.